 The strength of heroin alters body chemistry to an unhealthy imbalance.
 During detoxification, the body goes into shock as it consistently attempts to realign itself.
 Through the process, painful withdrawal symptoms occur, further comprising the safety and well-being of the user.

 Without proper medical supervision and care, there is a high probability for relapsing into heroin use again – in fact, a 90 percent rate of relapse within the first week of detox.
-If you’re serious about heroin addiction treatment and recovery, Northbound Addiction Treatment Services has answers.
+If you’re serious about heroin detox, addiction treatment, and recovery, then Northbound Addiction Treatment Services has answers.

 Getting Help with Finding Heroin Addiction Treatment